Sausage Potato Kale Soup

 - yukon gold potatoes

 - chicken broth

-Despite the short list of ingredients, this soup manages to be hearty and delicious, with lots of flavor from the smoked andouille sausage.
+Oh, and salt, but that doesn’t usually count as an ingredient.
+Despite this short list, the sausage soup manages to be hearty and delicious, with lots of flavor from the smoked andouille sausage.

 I buy smoked andouille sausage, which adds a smokiness, spiciness, and meatiness to the soup.
 The one my grocery store carries is made by Wellshire Farms and I really like it!